 Memphis Style Dry Ribs RecipeIf you’ve ever been to Memphis, chances are you tried the Memphis Style Dry Ribs.
 Other than Rock-n-Roll, nothing is more famous than the bbq and every bbq joint has dry ribs on the menu.
 In Memphis, Loin Back ribs rule.
 There are some places that serve spares, but true Memphis Style Dry Ribs are cut from the loin section of the hog.

 I always remove the membrane (because it’s tough and blocks the seasoning from getting to the meat on the underside), but some restaurants don’t bother.
 If I was cooking 400 racks a day, I guess I would get tired of pulling skin too, but at home go ahead and pull it off.
 Next comes the seasoning.
 To be a Memphis Style Dry Ribs you have to have a good dry rub.
 Typically it’s a sweet & salty blend accented with Paprika to give the ribs color.
 The Paprika really brings out the mahogany color in the finished product.
-I suggest using my Killer Hogs The BBQ Rub
+I suggest using my Killer Hogs The BBQ Rub.

 Give the Memphis Style Dry Ribs a good coat of dry rub on both sides and let them rest for a few hours.
 Bring the ribs to room temperature for 30 minutes and place them on the smoker.
 Memphis Style Dry Ribs are slow smoked at 250 degrees for about 5 hours over charcoal & hickory wood.

 After 1 ½ hrs mop the Memphis Style Dry Ribs with a mixture of:

 - 4oz Red Wine Vinegar